 Gangaramaya Temple, Colombo

-Founded in the late 19th century by the scholar monk Hikkaduwe Sri Sumangala Nayaka Thera, Gangaramaya is unique in both style and function.
-Architecturally, it is a curious mixture of Sri Lankan, Thai, Indian, and Chinese influences.
-You will find towering Buddha statues alongside vintage cars, antique brassware next to ancient relics, and a Bodhi tree encircled by gilded shrines.
-The contrast between the sacred and the worldly gives this place a distinctly layered personality.
+Founded in the late 19th century, Gangaramaya is unique in style and function.
+Architecturally, for instance, it mixes Sri Lankan, Thai, Indian, and Chinese influences.
+You will find towering Buddha statues alongside vintage cars and ancient relics.
+Indeed, the contrast between the sacred and the worldly gives this place a distinct personality.
+Gangaramaya is also the epicentre of Colombo’s grandest religious celebration, the Navam Perahera, held every February.

 Frequently Asked Questions